Learn the Ways to Pay for Alzheimer’s and Dementia Care

 There are generally three ways in which one can pay for the long-term care of a loved one:

-- Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays a daily rate for in-home and the nursing home/assisted living care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
+- Long Term Care Insurance – One popular option that most families fail to take advantage of when younger is long-term care insurance that typically pays all or a high percentage of the daily rate for in-home and the nursing home/assisted living care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
 The importance of purchasing long-term care insurance at an early age cannot be stressed enough.
 If you do not obtain this insurance before being diagnosed with a debilitating illness, you will be out of luck, as insurance carriers typically will not insure anyone who has already been diagnosed with a cognitive disease or other pre-existing condition(s).
-Similar to car insurance, premiums go up based on your risk/claim experience, meaning if you wait to apply until older age, you will likely face higher premiums.
+Similar to car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until older age, you will likely face higher premiums.

-- Private Payment – A more common option for most individuals is to privately pay for their care out of their own funds.
-Unfortunately, this requires that you use savings intended for retirement or income from an IRA or investments such as stocks, even your money market/checking account.
-Many less-wealthy families falsely believe they must use up all of their personal funds to pay for long-term care.
+- Private Payment – Unfortunately, the more common option for individuals is to privately pay for their care out of their personal funds.
+Private pay takes funds you had saved for retirement such as an IRA, investment assets like stocks and your savings account.
+Many less-wealthy families falsely believe they must use up all of their savings to pay for long-term care.
 Fortunately, this isn’t always the case, as many individuals with limited funds have alternative options, like NJ Medicaid.
 Here’s where we can help.

-- New Jersey Medicaid – Medicaid is a government program funded jointly by the State of New Jersey and the federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the County Board of Social Services.
+- New Jersey Medicaid – A government program funded jointly by the State of New Jersey and the federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the County Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
 Often the best payment option for individuals with Alzheimer’s, etc., is Medicaid.
-Medicaid can cover the cost of medical care, nursing home care, and in certain cases, home and community based services like adult day care.
+Medicaid covers the cost of medical care, nursing home care, and in certain cases, home and community based services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
-However, if you meet the criteria, you will receive many benefits available from this program.
-At Hanlon Niemann & Wright, it’s our mission to help you identify available programs and then qualify for NJ Medicaid.
+However, if you satisfy these criteria, you will receive many positives from this program.
+At Hanlon Niemann & Wright, it’s our mission to help you qualify for NJ Medicaid.